josevazf/42-Born2BeRoot/README.md

 `sudo hostnamectl set-hostname <new_hostname>` - change hostname

 `hostnamectl status` - check hostname status

+Next we need to define some sudo rules:

 `sudo visudo -f /etc/sudoers.d/newsudorules` - Opening sudo files with "visudo" creates a safer structure, we created a new file called `newsudorules` in the specified directory and we will add the following codes: